 These days everything is so digital, so receiviving something so tactile like a hand crafted wedding invitation or save the date card is such a beautiful experience and I think very important in today’s world.
 Receiving beautiful stationery that is made using traditional letterpress printing techniques is a beautiful tactile experience to receive invitations decorated with watercolour styles, using embossing techniques or even foil.I think so!
 It sets the scene for how you and your partner are going to celebrate your love together and show the world that this is a celebration of a partnership, of love, of a life together that will be a journey.

 Save the date cards are a great idea if you have family and friends making the journey from other states in Australia or if they are coming from overseas and needing accommodation.

 The really important thing is to create a theme that runs through your whole wedding stationery.
 So for example, I created this circular watercolour for the main invitation which was enhanced with mini gold stars and the names of the bride and groom foiled in this beautiful copper gold colour.

 I then took a section of it to create a personalised Honeyfund card that the bride and groom could send with the invite so the guests could donate using the bride and groom’s bank details.
 Most couples have spent a couple of years together and usually have every thing they need.
-Setting up a bank account for any money that you receive from he money would go to travelling or even to the drinks package of the venue.
+Setting up a bank account for any money that you receive from guests could go to travelling or even to the drinks package of the venue.

 The process to help your stationery designer

-To get these designed if you live in a big city, find a young high school kid or someone who is in uni doing a graphic design course and ask them to design your invites in illustrator and photoshop and putting it into adobe indesign so they export it as an high resolution PDF and now you can send it to a printer.
-If you live in Cairns, North Queensland Australia, take your invitation artwork to a printer who can print it on 150 – 250gsm card.
+To get these designed if you live in a big city, find a young high school kid or someone who is in uni doing a graphic design course and ask them to design your invites in illustrator or photoshop and use adobe indesign so they export it as an high resolution PDF and now you can send it to a printer using 250gsm cardstock.